 For years, the oilsands industry was riding on a high, so to speak, in the wake of the $100-per-barrel oil prices seen six years ago.

 But those prices haven’t been around for a while.
-Prices have sunk dramatically, and then have rebounded lately … to about US$36 per barrel.
+Prices sunk dramatically, even reaching negative prices in April, though they have since increased.
 These lows were not something the industry had been forecasting.

 One can look to the (now-abandoned) Teck Frontier oilsands mine proposal for a sense of the industry’s optimism in the not-so-distant past.